jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 ### Reverse a linkedList

+Need to keep previous, current, and currentNext pointers.

 [InverseLinkedList](https://github.com/jbcodeforce/java-studies/tree/master/data-structure-play/tree-play/src/main/java/jbcodeforce/fun/tree/InverseLinkedList.java)

+???- "Solution"
+    ```java
+    while (current != null) {
+                Node nextOfCurrent = current.next;
+                current.next = previous;
+                previous = current;
+                current = nextOfCurrent;
+            }
+            Node reversedList = previous;
+    ```
 ### Find the tuple from two arrays that the sum of their number are closed to a target number

 A = [-1, 3, 8,  2, 9,  5]
 B = [ 4, 1, 2, 10, 5, 20]
 Target 24 . response -> (5,20) or (3,20)
 A and B have same size.
+Not ordered.

-* Bruce force solution: compute each pair based on element of (A,B)- Which is a O(N^2), sort them by their sum and find where the target is in the sorted collection, take the exact sum or the left and right elements as the closest to the target.
+* Brute force solution: compute each pair based on element of (A,B)- Which is a O(N^2), sort them by their sum and find where the target is in the sorted collection, take the exact sum or the left and right elements as the closest to the target.
 * Think to a simpler problem by searching what is the expected number to get the target by searching in A for each value of (target - b).
 The following solution is in O(N)

     ```java